Fresh off meeting with China’s Xi, Biden is turning his attention to Asia-Pacific economies

 With his characteristic optimism, Biden sketched a vision of leaders who manage competition “responsibly,” adding, “that’s what the United States wants and what we intend to do.”

-Xi, though, was gloomier about the state of the post-pandemic global economy.
+Xi, though, was gloomy about the state of the post-pandemic global economy.
 China’s economy remains in the doldrums, with prices falling due to slack demand from consumers and businesses.

 “The global economy is recovering, but its momentum remains sluggish,” Xi said.
 “Industrial and supply chains are still under the threat of interruption and protectionism is rising.
 All these are grave problems.”

-Part of those alliances is through the Indo-Pacific Economic Framework, announced during a May 2022 trip to Tokyo.
+Part of those alliances are through the IPEF framework, announced during a May 2022 trip to Tokyo.
 It came six years after the U.S. unilaterally withdrew from the Trans-Pacific Partnership, a trade deal that was signed by 12 countries.

-Commerce Secretary Gina Raimondo said the signing of agreements in the IPEF reflected the U.S. commitment to other Asian countries.
-A broader theme of the APEC meeting, she said, was that “the U.S. is a durable, enduring, reliable partner for countries in that region.”

 The new framework has four major pillars: supply chains, climate, anti-corruption and trade.
 There won’t be any official trade deals to announce — the “framework” label allows Biden to bypass Congress on any agreements reached with the 13 countries.